Bogon IP addresses (IPV4 & IPV6)

 The collection of officially registered IP addresses constitutes the reserved space.
 An IP address is identified as a bogon when it doesn't belong to this reserved space or is part of the unassigned 'bogon space.'

 An IP address's classification as a bogon can be temporary.
 With the dynamic nature of the IANA registry continually updating and assigning new IP spaces, what is considered a bogon today may become a legitimate address in the future.
-For instance, the address range in 49.0.0.0/8 was unallocated before August 2010 but is now assigned by APNIC (Asia Pacific Network Information Centre), the RIR for the Asia-Pacific region.
+For example, the address range in 49.0.0.0/8 was unallocated before August 2010 but is now assigned by APNIC (Asia Pacific Network Information Centre), the RIR for the Asia-Pacific region.

 Updates on new assignments are frequently shared on network operators' mailing lists like NANOG to inform them about the legitimacy of previously bogon IP addresses.

-Risks & Prevention of bogons
+Risks & prevention of bogons

 Bogons, typically invisible over a network, are susceptible to misuse.
 Cybercriminals, such as hackers or spammers, often exploit bogons, particularly in distributed denial-of-service (DDoS) attacks, since bogon packets cannot be traced back to a real source.